jorgeyza/ecomvision/README.md

 This is a [T3 Stack](https://create.t3.gg/) project bootstrapped with `create-t3-app`.
 Design by [EdRoh](https://www.youtube.com/@EdRohDev)

-If you use a local MongoDB replica set, remember to first seed your database `pnpm prisma db seed`
+Remember to first seed your database `pnpm prisma db seed`.
+You need a Mongo database with a replica set or a Mongo Atlas database, which already has a replica set configured.

-Web app for data visualization with a dashboard, tables and charts generated with Nivo Charts.
+Web app for data visualization with a dashboard, tables generated with `TanStack Table` and charts generated with `nivo`.

 This projects has both client-side and server-side pagination for the tables.
 You can filter tables globally or per column and also sort them.